-Brace yourselves, bacon lovers.
+Brace yourselves, bacon lovers — this very best bourbon bacon jam was made just for you.
 From brunch to cocktail hour and even dinnertime, you'll want to slather this savory and sweet bourbon bacon jam on everything in sight.
 No matter how you serve it, everyone is sure to gobble up this irresistible bacon spread.

 What Is Bacon Jam?

-Oh, if you've never tried bacon jam, you're in for a treat.
 Bacon jam is a relish made from slow-cooked bacon, caramelized onions, garlic, brown sugar, maple syrup, vinegar and spices.
 Not all bacon jam recipes include bourbon, but my version does for two simple reasons: cooking with liquor is just plain fun, and it's delicious.
+If you've never tried bacon jam, you're in for a treat.

 Of course, if you're not a bourbon fan, you can always leave it out.
 This bacon jam is perfectly delicious bourbon-free, but as a bourbon lover, I adore the flavor it adds.

-Now we remove our bacon along with most of the grease and add sliced onions.
-We stir the onions occasionally, but for the most part, it's best to leave the onions untouched to allow the caramelization process to work its magic.
+Step 2: Now we remove our bacon to a paper towel-lined plate along with most of the grease and add sliced onions.
+We stir the onions occasionally, but for the most part, it's best to leave the onions untouched to allow the caramelization process to work its magic (photo 2).

-We let the mixture cook for about five minutes, turn off the heat and stir in the bourbon, fresh thyme and salt.
-From here, we throw everything into a food processor and pulse until it's somewhat smooths out while remaining chunky.
-Basically, we go from this ...
+Step 4: We let the mixture cook for about five minutes, turn off the heat and stir in a splash of good bourbon, fresh thyme and salt with the bacon pieces (photo 4).

 And that's it!
 Seriously, how easy was that?
 Cooking the bacon and caramelizing the onions takes time, but it certainly isn't difficult.
 Just take the time to enjoy the process.